alanb1501/balasuar.github.com/source/_posts/2013-02-19-how-to-land-a-job-working-with-me.markdown

 As a developer, I expect your objective to be:

->"I'm one of the greatest developers on the planet, to work with kick ass people, and make major contributions to your organizations success.
+>"I'm one of the greatest developers on the planet, and I wanna work with kick ass people, and make major contributions to your organizations success.
 Hire me, and I'll prove it."

 If you tell me otherwise, I will ding you.
 One time a candidate had on her resume that she wanted to find a position that would allow her to learn HTML5.
 I passed.
 I'm sure she has a busy life outside of work, and yes it's way easier to learn technology on the job.
 However, if you want to learn HTML5, why don't you just do it?
 Take a course, buy a book, whatever, software development is a field where the start-up costs are pretty much nil.
 I put much more stock in candidates who put in effort outside of their job to learn new technologies, because hopefully they can bring some of that learning to our team.